 The courthouse's janitorial staff conduct "enhanced cleaning" in all public spaces at least once per day.
 Enhanced cleaning includes wiping down all frequently used surfaces with disinfectant, including tabletops, handrails, light switches, doorknobs, microphones, etc. In between enhanced cleaning sessions other court staff will wipe down frequently touched surfaces using disinfectant wipes and sprays.
 Please do your part by washing your hands or using hand sanitizer frequently.

 How often are restrooms cleaned?
 What about vending machines and break areas?

 All public restrooms and break rooms are disinfected twice a day.
-Vending areas are disinfected hourly.
+Vending areas are disinfected regularly.

 I am healthy but serving as a juror right now makes me really nervous.
 Is there anyone I can talk to?